alexey-tyurin/a2a-double-validation/QUICK_START.md

 Ensure you have:
 - Python 3.10+
 - Google API Key (for Gemini models)
-- HuggingFace Token (for Guard-2 model)
+- HuggingFace Token (for Prompt Guard 2 model)

 ## Setup Instructions